DamingoNdiwa/hydrological-model-selection-bayes/README.md

 This repository contains supporting code for the paper "Selecting a conceptual hydrological model using Bayes' factors computed with Replica Exchange Hamiltonian Monte Carlo" by Mingo et al.

+This code is licensed under the GNU Lesser General Public License version 3 or later.

 TODO: